lepisma/lepisma.github.io/_posts/2014-06-21-extreme-learning-machine.md

 Modern and complex neural networks have come to the front, led by those dubbed [Deep Learning Networks](http://en.wikipedia.org/wiki/Deep_learning).
-Deep Learning algos are hot these days, thanks to the media, just head over to [datatau](http://www.datatau.com/) and you will know what I mean *(Btw, No !
-I am not saying that they aren't worth the hype)*.
+Deep Learning algos are hot these days, thanks to the media.
+Just head over to [datatau](http://www.datatau.com/) and you will know what I mean *(btw I am not saying that they aren't worth the hype)*.

 DL networks are basically networks with very deep (many) hidden layers in neural nets.
 One major problem with them is (as expected) of speed.
 Deeper hidden